Skip to content

 mold run flux-dev:q6 "studio product photo"

-# Only use offload when necessary
+# Only use adaptive offload when necessary

 mold run flux-dev:bf16 "studio product photo" --offload